braamconradie/mqtt_3screens/README.md

 •	Remember to change your credentials.
 I recommend that you use CloudMQTT (I have zero association with them and all of this and much more can be done on a free account) as the code is already set up for this.
 The other reason is that I like using glitch.com (another free resource) but they only run on https.
 It took a bit off effort to figure out how to set this up!!!

+•	You can obviously ignore the ESP32/light/relay thing completely, the rest works independently.

+•	I used a stock standard ESP32 chip (<$10) and also a standard OMRON G5LE-14 5V DC , 250VAC relay.

 Here is a simple diagram.
-The code is